Lucy Bradshaw

 About me

-I approach my work with the philosophy that each person is unique.
+I approach my role with the philosophy that each person is unique.
 I believe each of us has our own challenges in life, which are incomparable and equally valid.
 I see your needs as individual and recognise your story is unique.
-This also means I see each client I work with as a person rather than a presenting problem.
-This philosophy led me to train as an integrative counsellor which allows me the flexibility to draw on different theories and techniques to adapt my approach to meet your individual needs.
+This philosophy led me to train as an integrative counsellor as this allows me to utilise different theories and techniques to adapt my approach to meet your individual needs.

 Training, qualifications & experience